ronithryal/cryptoreports/README.md

 # cryptoreports
-Repo where I host all my crypto research and analysis
+Repo where I host all my crypto research and analysis. **NOT FINANCIAL ADVICE**